CovidCountyData/covidcountydataR/README.md

 ### Datasets

-You can see a list of the available datasets in our API from the Python library by doing:
+You can see a list of the available datasets in our API from the R library by doing:

 ```R
 library(covidcountydataR)